LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 While almost any center-fire rifle cartridge will drop a deer, some have proven better at it over the years.
 Deer hunters have different needs based on their hunting environment.
-People after whitetails in the eastern U.S., or roe deer in the UK, often hunt from tree stands or ground blinds.
+People after whitetails in the eastern U.S., or roe deer in the U.K., often hunt from tree stands or ground blinds.
 Their typical shot is under 100 yards.
-Hunters in the western U.S., Mexico, or the Eurasian steppes face much longer ranges across open country.
+Hunters in the western U.S., Mexico or the Eurasian steppes face much longer ranges across open country.
 Which traditional deer cartridge is best?
-Is there one which will do it all?
+Is there one that will do it all?

 The author analyzed the .243 Winchester, .25-06 Remington, 6.5 Creedmoor, .270 Winchester, .30-30 Winchester, .308 Winchester, and .30-06 Springfield for trajectory, effective range, and recoil with modern ballistic software available free online from shooterscalculator.com.
 Calculations were corrected to standard temperature (59F/15C) and pressure (29.92 inHg/1013 mbar) at sea level.

 Trajectory in this test is defined as Maximum Point Blank Range (MPBR): the distance over which a bullet rises three inches above sight line and then drops three inches below to hit within a six-inch kill box.
 Imagine a bullet arcing through a six-inch diameter pipe for a certain distance and you have the idea.

 The effective range in this test is the minimum impact energy recommended for a humane kill on deer-sized game (1200 ft-lbs.), and the minimum velocity most hunting bullets require for reliable expansion (1800 fps).
 If the minimum energy range exceeds the minimum expansion range, the minimum expansion range becomes the maximum effective range since unexpanded bullets are much less effective regardless of how much energy they possess.